-Next term early childhood teachers, primary school principals and upper primary school teachers will have an opportunity to share their experiences and inspire each others on play-based learning.
+This term early childhood teachers, primary school principals and upper primary school teachers took up the opportunity to share their experiences and inspire each others on play-based learning.

 Getting the balance right in early childhood learning Play-based learning and child-initiated play are widely recognised as central to healthy development and learning for children in Kindergarten, Pre-Primary, Year 1 and 2 classrooms and the school yard.